 Then comes that often overlooked history of Samaritan Revolt during the late 5th through much of the 6th Century.

-The Justa Revolt’s history is interesting for how it’s inciting incident parallels the Hasmonean Revolt, including dumb Secular Historian who want to deny that this Greek Gentile Ruler was actually persecuting these Semitic YHWH Worshipers and claim they brought it on themselves.
+The Justa Revolt’s history is interesting for how it’s inciting incident parallels the Hasmonean Revolt, including dumb Secular Historians who want to deny that this Greek Gentile Ruler was actually oppressing these Semitic YHWH Worshipers and claim they brought it on themselves.

 I'm gonna repeat here what I said in some comments on Thersites the Historian's Zeno video.